ragnarlevi/ragnarlevi.github.io/content/post/GP_fit_algo.md

 Functions for the sigmoid, log-likelihood.
-Also calcualte the kernel assuming a RBF kernel.
-Just set some gamma parameter that should be good enough
+Also, calculate the kernel assuming an RBF kernel.
+Just set some gamma parameters that should be good enough

 ```python